 In the case of small parcels, Amazon’s partnered carrier is UPS, which offers competitive, pre-negotiated rates to ship to Amazon warehouses.
 On the FTL or LTL side, Amazon works with many freight carriers that offer competitive rates.
 An additional benefit of working with an Amazon-partnered carrier is that you don’t have to worry about setting up delivery appointments because partners have pre-set appointments with Amazon.
 I recommend sticking with Amazon’s partnered carriers when going the FTL or LTL route because this makes the process much smoother for all involved.

 Once your products are in Amazon’s warehouses, it’s time to start selling.
 So next, we’ll discuss clever tips for keeping your FBA fees as low as possible.

 Amazon determines the FBA cost of an item based on size and weight.
 This means the length, height, and width of your product — as well as its weight and dimensional weight.
 Knowing how to minimize these can keep fees low.

 Standardizing your packaging across all channels is the norm if you run a retail business in addition to an eCommerce one.
-However, optimizing your packaging for eCommerce could save you quite a lot on fulfillment costs.
+However, optimizing your eCommerce packaging could save you a lot on fulfillment costs.
 The same product with a different packaging that’s smaller or weighs less could end up putting your item in a less expensive size tier in terms of FBA fees, making a significant difference on your bottom line.

 Thus, it pays to check your product’s dimensions and weights against the size tiers listed on Amazon’s website.
 If Amazon is a significant channel for you, consider these size tiers in every part of your business process, from product design and development to packaging materials.